The latest NJ Sensory Gyms to Explore with Your Child update is written by Lindsay Podolak.

 Good to Know: This facility accepts all major insurance plans for New Jersey and New York.

 Why I like it: A spacious, comfortable waiting room means parents and siblings have somewhere to relax during therapy time.

 Location: 748 Morris Turnpike, Suite 205, Short Hills

 Sensational Therapies provides a wide range of services to address sensory processing, motor coordination and fine motor/skills development.
-One-on-one sessions, as well as small group classes, are offered in handwriting.
+They offer one-on-one sessions, as well as small group classes, for handwriting.
 There are also “Pop Up” gross motor classes throughout the year.
 Their state-of-the-art sensory gym comes complete with specialized swings and balance equipment, as well as fine motor, gross motor and sensory areas.
 They specialize in Autism Spectrum Disorders, sensory processing disorders, sensory/behavior issues, ADHD, developmental delays, speech and language delays, neuromuscular conditions and learning disabilities as well as genetic disorders.

 Good to Know: Sensational Therapies is part of Kids Under One Roof.
 This is a pediatric learning and therapy center specializing in evaluations and therapy for the preschool and school-age child.
 In addition to occupational therapy, the team offers Speech and Language therapy, Behavioral Strategies, Cognitive & Educational testing and tutoring, and both Psychiatric and Psychological Services.

 Why I like it: This is truly a full-service facility.
 It even offers programs like bicycle training and handwriting without tears.

 Sensory Kids & Social Minds